What Is Malt?

 - Malt has been shown to lower cholesterol, thus reducing the risk of heart problems

-- Malt extract contains hordenine, a plant-based, naturally occurring compound that has been scientifically shown to improve mood
+- Malt extract contains hordenine, a plant-based, a naturally occurring compound that has been scientifically shown to improve mood.

-Malt extract can be used as a natural plant-based sweetener in breads and other foods.
-It has a lower glycemic impact plus with the benefits of vitamins and minerals.
-It is a little less sweet than table sugar so you may need to play around with quantities to get the right taste in your recipes.
+Malt extract can be used as a natural plant-based sweetener in bread and other foods.
+It has a lower glycemic impact plus the benefits of vitamins and minerals.
+It is a little less sweet than table

 If you want to learn more about malt, check out our interview with registered dietitian Jilian Greaves, who talks in-depth about some of the benefits of incorporating malt into your diet.